gherardovarando/mapextension/index.md

 #### Export a map

 To export the map as a map.json file, just select the :arrow_down: button or use the `Maps > Export map` menu.
-MultiMap try to remove basePath from the urls of the layers, this feature not always work (we plan to fix it soon).
+It will try to remove basePath from the urls of the layers, this feature not always work (we plan to fix it soon).

 #### Expert Mode

-If you select expert mode from
+If you select expert mode from the setting menu you are going to be able to see and modify directly the configuration object of the map.